asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

   description: Example with a replier that returns the response on a different channel than the request happened on.

 channels:
-  //.Same as for the requester
+  // Same as for the requester

 operations:
   pongReply: